 No we will probably never get free energy from LENR or even nearly free energy.
 On the other hand I like the idea of a 33% drop in my electric or heating bill.
 I certainly won’t complain about it although I have a feeling that the free energy folks will.

 One final thought here we should be thankful that LENR is not free energy.
 If LENR were truly free energy there would be no way for Andrea Rossi, Brillouin, Defkalion, Kressen, Celani, Pinatelli etc. to make any money from it.
 I doubt they would be working on it if they thought they would never make money from it.
 Nor would anybody be willing to invest in LENR if it were free.
 Would you buy an investment that didn’t make money?
 Of course not.
 Even if they wanted to be benefactors of humanity, LENR developers would still have to pay the bills.
 So there would no money to pay for “free energy” research.
 Perhaps it is good that some fantasies stay fantasies.

-- cold fusion reactor technology advances
+- cold fusion advances

-- recent advances in fusion energy
+- advances in fusion energy